 By William Lambers

-William Lambers is the author of "Nuclear Weapons, the Road to Peace and Ending World Hunger."
-His writings have been published by the USA Today, New York Times, History News Network, Baltimore Sun, Newsweek, The Hill and other news outlets.
+William Lambers is an author who partnered with the UN World Food Program and Catholic Relief Services on the book Ending World Hunger.
+His writings have been published by the USA Today, Baltimore Sun, History News Network, The Hill, Houston Chronicle and many other news outlets.